 Faux-Real: What Happens When the Elite Buy Lowbrow Art

 A perfect example is Williams’s 1986 piece, The Anti-Madonna's Affirmation of the Status Quo or Academic Title: The Dowager of Damnation Exhibits Her Contempt for Other Individuals’ Personal Beliefs by Staging a Tasmanian Mayhem Nativity or Common Title: The Immaculate Fiasco, ca. (Fig.1).
-The painting features a raven-haired, deliciously glossy, crimson hued devil with a voluptuous and meticulously detailed nude body with tan lines accentuating her pale red buttcheeks.
+The painting features a raven-haired, deliciously glossy, crimson hued devil.
+Her body is voluptuous and meticulously detailed with tan lines accentuating her pale red buttcheeks.
 She split-kicks two professional looking gentlemen in the face with her fabulous dark silver sandal heels.
-On her left, she toes the nose of a policeman wearing a dark navy uniform holding handcuffs in his right hand and a wooden police baton in his left.
+On her left, she toes the cheeks of a policeman wearing a dark navy uniform holding handcuffs in his right hand and a wooden police baton in his left.
 On her right is a judge wearing an official black robe with a red tie and a white dress shirt.
 He holds a sand colored (presumably) holy book in one hand and a wooden gravel in his right.
 Stylized cornflower and midnight blue, indigo, and pale teal colored cities of obvious sin collide and overlap one another in the background while a floating, peach fleshed, naked woman with exaggerated breasts and chalky salmon nipples hovers in the lower left-hand edge of the canvas with a recently exploded head.
 Shiny metal shards appear to be coming out of her throat and specs of honey mustard, yellow-green, pine green, and various shades of red colored paint are scattered throughout the background.
 The head of a lusty, Looney Tunes-esque canine with brown fur and tan skin (and a little bushy tail with the same color scheme) on a chrome colored, metallic robot body salivates over the handcuffs the assaulted officer is holding.
 The pupils of his bulging eyes have been replaced with shiny red hearts.
 And finally, we see a pale-blue eyed, rosy cheeked, celestial child with a golden halo being sodomized with the traditional arrowhead tip of the devil’s tail by the devil herself.

 And its mere existence takes America by the shoulders and tells her, “I don’t give a red hot flying expletive,” and then goes on to spank a self-proclaimed Protestant president.